 I chatted with a delightful lady taking her afternoon stroll along the harbor.
 She lives alone in a lovely saltbox style home and goes for a long walk every day to enjoy some fresh air and to get out and about.
 She has eight children and grew up in Germany before marrying an American soldier.
 Elsa is 96 years old!

 The images are in no particular order.
-I was unaware that I had taken my own photo while touring Chepstow, one of the Newport Mansions which is now a museum.
+I was unaware that I had taken my photo while touring Chepstow, one of the Newport Mansions, now a museum.